flashlin/Samples/markdown/AI-Sprint2.md

   - During training, development and testing cannot be performed.

 ---
-# correct concept
+# Conclusion
 * Model Size: 180B, 130B, 70B, 34B, 13B, 7B
-  - \>100B: Models with more than 100B parameters exhibit the phenomenon of emergent intelligence.
+  - \>100B: Models with more than 100B exhibit the phenomenon of emergent intelligence.
+  - Mistral-7B
+  - Yi-34B

 * Our hardware limitations:
-  - only use \<=34B models: understanding and search and so task (some text processing)
-  - fine-tune \<=13B model
+  - use <=34B Models